Flutterando/modular/README.md

 3. Changing the binds when `load()` the module like `initModule()`.

-> **NOTE:** It also can change binds of another modules that are its dependencies, including the MainModule.
+> **NOTE:** It also can change binds of another modules that are its dependencies until find the MainModule.

-Ex: When you have a tree like InitAppModuleHelper <- InitHomeModuleHelper, when you call `InitHomeModuleHelper.load(changeBinds:[])` it will be able to change binds on `HomeModule` and `AppModule`.
-Because of that you only need one changeBinds array and it can make all the changes for you.
+Ex: When you have a tree like `InitAppModuleHelper` <- `InitHomeModuleHelper`, when you call `InitHomeModuleHelper.load(changeBinds:[<newBinds>])` it will be able to change binds on `HomeModule` and `AppModule`.
+Because of that you only need one changeBinds array and it can make all the changes for you see on section- [Create helper on child module](#create-helper-for-a-child-module).

 ```dart
 import 'package:flutter_modular/flutter_modular_test.dart';